 PS — I like to squeeze a lime onto both this dish and the beer I’m drinking with it.

 * Annatto powder comes from the achiote seed and is slightly sweet, slightly bitter.
 It’s also what gives this dish its golden hue.
 You can find annatto powder (you could also use the same amount of achiote paste) in the spice section of your grocery store, or in Mexican markets.
 If you can’t find it or don’t want to buy it, no worries.
+You can substitute equal amounts turmeric and paprika, or just go without.
 Your millet just won’t be as gold.